gvwilson/thirdbit/src/shapers-and-bots.md

 ### Crocodile

-Crocodiles are slow moving, except when they're not, and incredibly patient—particularly when it comes to their favorite sport: revenge.
+Crocodiles are slow moving, except when they're not, and incredibly patient, particularly when it comes to their favorite sport: revenge.

 | *SIZ 0* | *FIT 0* | *DEX -2* | *INT -1* | *PER 0* |